 The office of the Vice President for Medical Affairs and Dean of the College of Medicine is located on the first floor of the CSAB.
-The Office of Medical School Admissions, Risk Management and Continuing Medical Education - as well as other administrative offices of the College of Medicine - are also located there.
+The Office of Medical School Admissions, Risk Management and Continuing Medical Education - as well as other administrative offices of the College of Medicine - are also located in this building.